-The following table summarizes the average yield of the investments in the Morley Stable Value Select Fund for the year ended December 31, 2013 and 2012:
+The following table summarizes the average yield of the investments in the Morley Stable Value Select Fund for the year ended December 31, 2014 and 2013:

-Average Yields 2013 2012
+Average Yields 2014 2013

-Based on actual earnings 1.25% 0.87%
+Based on actual earnings 1.46% 1.25%

-Based on interest rate credited to members 1.17% 1.42%
+Based on interest rate credited to members 1.41% 1.17%

 Crediting interest rates on the Fund are determined quarterly and are based on a formula with the issuer, which considers current economic and market conditions and the general interest rate environment.
-There is no correlation between future crediting rates and the adjustment from the contract value to the fair value as reported on the Statement of Net Assets Available for Plan Benefits.
+There is no correlation between future crediting rates and the adjustment from the contract value to the fair value as reported on the Statements of Net Assets Available for Plan Benefits.

-The stable value fund is presented in the face of the statement of net assets available for benefits at fair value with an adjustment to contract value in arriving at net assets available for benefits; refer to Note 8 for reconciliation to fair value as required by Form 5500.
+The stable value fund is presented on the face of the Statement of Net Assets Available for Plan Benefits at fair value with an adjustment to contract value in arriving at net assets available for plan benefits; refer to Note 8 for reconciliation to fair value as required by Form 5500.